gvwilson/sensibleadventures/nardica/nardica.md

 A plain wooden desk stood near one wall with half a dozen simple wooden chairs in front of it.
-A single Marine with a shaved head gestured for them all to sit and then studied them for a heartbeat before saying, "All clear, sir."
+A Marine with three stripes on her sleeve gestured for them all to sit.
+She studied them for a heartbeat, eyes jumping from one to the next, then said,
+"All clear, sir."

 "Thank you, sergeant."